second-state/SOLL/doc/guides/DevGuide.md

 ```

 The result should similar to the following content.
-> The logs section will show that we emit an event in `transfer` function.
+> The logs section will show that we emit an event in the `transfer` function.

 ```javascript
 {